Sharkaboi/MediaHub/README.md

 PR's are welcome.
 Please try to follow the template.

 ## Privacy, Security and other info
-* App only acts as intermediate to MyAnimeList and does not have it's own server or store any data
+* App only acts as intermediate to MyAnimeList and does not have it's own server or store any data.
 * App only has network permissions, the `WRITE_EXTERNAL_STORAGE`, `READ_EXTERNAL_STORAGE` & `FOREGROUND_SERVICE` in the merged manifest is from [LeakCanary](https://square.github.io/leakcanary/) which is not included in the release builds.
 * App stores the token using [Datastore](https://developer.android.com/topic/libraries/architecture/datastore), which doesn't have an encryption library yet.